0xPolygon/polygon-cli/doc/polycli.md

 - [polycli rpc](polycli_rpc.md) - Wrapper for making RPC requests.

 - [polycli rpcfuzz](polycli_rpcfuzz.md) - Continually run a variety of RPC calls and fuzzers.

+- [polycli sensor](polycli_sensor.md) - Start a devp2p sensor that discovers other peers and will receive blocks and transactions.

 - [polycli version](polycli_version.md) - Get the current version of this application